monkeycz/dict/README.md

-dict
+Dict with C Language
 ====

-A Dict container with C language
+A Dict container with C language.

+By configured python template, generate code of specific data structure to support generic programming.